-The nomination and corporate governance committee, which is expected to consist of Robert Pickering, Sarah Ing, Madelyn Antoncic, Konstantin Graf von Schweinitz and Henry Richards, will assist our board in identifying individuals qualified to become members of our board consistent with criteria established by our board and in developing our corporate governance principles.
-Robert Pickering will serve as Chair of the committee.
+The nomination and corporate governance committee, which consists of Robert Pickering, Sarah Ing, Konstantin Graf von Schweinitz and Henry Richards, assists our board in identifying individuals qualified to become members of our board consistent with criteria established by our board and in developing our corporate governance principles.
+Robert Pickering serves as Chair of the committee.

-Upon the completion of this offering, the nomination and corporate governance committee will be responsible for, among other things:
+The nomination and corporate governance committee is responsible for, among other things:

-· identifying and recommending director candidates to the board for approval;

-- · reviewing our succession plans; - reviewing and evaluating the structure and performance of our board; - · recommending nominees for selection to our board's committees; - developing and implementing appropriate corporate governance arrangements; and - · overseeing sustainability and ESG matters, including diversity, equity and inclusion matters.
+- · identifying and recommending director candidates to the board for approval; - · reviewing our succession plans; - reviewing and evaluating the structure and performance of our board; - recommending nominees for selection to our board's committees; - developing and implementing appropriate corporate governance arrangements; and - overseeing sustainability and ESG matters, including diversity, equity and inclusion matters.